usegalaxy-eu/pulsar-network-docs/source/introduction.rst

 Dependencies
 ~~~~~~~~~~~~

-All tools dependencies are resolved by UseGalaxy.eu through a container mechanism resolver providing a proper Singularity image for each job.
+All tools dependencies are resolved by UseGalaxy.eu through a container mechanism resolver providing a proper `Apptainer <https://apptainer.org/>`_ (formerly Singularity) image for each tool.
 Singularity images are made available locally through a distribution system enabled by a CVMFS servers network.